PrateekKumar-og/OJT_PROJECT/learning/2025-12-3-learning.md

 <!-- PRATEEK KUMAR -->

- I refined the CSS for the pagination component to create a cleaner, more modern design that aligns smoothly with the project’s overall theme.
-The layout now features improved spacing and clearer active states, giving the component a more intentional structure.
+The waveform and footer now have a cleaner, more modern CSS design, giving your music player an app-like feel.
+The waveform now has smoother spacing, sharper peaks, and a balanced layout, making the audio section stand out.
+The footer now matches the UI with better alignment, typography, and styling.
+These updates make the interface more professional, responsive, and aesthetically cohesive, improving the user experience.
 <!-- Samyak raj singh -->